-Thermal mass also greatly impacts thermal load, as a poorly insulated wall assemblies, thermal bridging around windows, or other infiltration issues with floors, ceilings, and roofs require more active strategies to regulate temperature.
+Thermal mass also greatly impacts thermal load, as poorly insulated wall assemblies, thermal bridging around windows, or other infiltration issues with floors, ceilings, and roofs require more active strategies to regulate temperature.

-Combat high thermal loads in the early design phases by revisiting shading strategies, passive strategies, facade materials and thermal mass.
+Combat high thermal loads in the early design phases by revisiting shading strategies, passive strategies, facade materials, and thermal mass.